 The word Self Contained (SC) stands for independent.
 In the context of New Zealand this means that your vehicle has sanitary facilities such as a toilet and fresh water on board.
 With these so-called SC vehicles you have a much wider choice of free camping sites.
 Unfortunately these vehicles are a bit more expensive to buy and rent.
 You can find more about the vehicles here in the following article.

 Where can I apply for my visa for New Zealand?

 You apply for a New Zealand visa exclusively on the website of the New Zealand Immigration Service.
 The website is www.immigration.govt.nz.
 All other websites on the internet are not official immigration websites.
 There are a lot of websites that offer to help you with your visa application, but they are usually not necessary.
 As a tourist for less than 3 months you do not need to apply for a visa in advance.
 However, you do need a NZETA (what the NZETA is and who needs it can be found here), if you have a connecting flight within the 3 months, you will normally receive a Visa on Arrival upon arrival.

 Where can I find a cheap flight to New Zealand?

 There are several airlines and two main routes to New Zealand.
-Either in the east direction over the emirates or Asia, alternatively westwards over the USA.
+Either eastbound via the Emirates or Asia, alternatively westbound via the USA.
 The more common flight path is the way east.
-Depending on the length of your stay, there are various ticket options, so we have written a more detailed article here in the blog.
-You can find the blog post about flying here.
+Depending on the length of your stay, there are different ticket options, so we have written a more detailed article about this here in the blog.

-Which mobile phone provider should I take?
+Which mobile network provider should I use in New Zealand?

 How do I find campsites in New Zealand?